 The dynamic warm-up is one of the most valuable aspects of any running, exercise, and performance program.
-But too often do we focus solely on tissue temperature rather than specific movement limitations and demands of the activity.
-This often leads to a “warm-up” that has been taken too literally and only prepares the body in some aspects but not the most vital.
+But too often do we focus solely on tissue temperature rather than specific movement limitations and/or the demands of the upcoming activity.
+This often leads to a “warm-up” that has been taken too literal and only prepares the body in some aspects but not the most vital.

-With running in particular, it’s important to realize that the activity specifically requires a push-off/propulsion, ground contact/shock absorption, and stance/weight bearing phase.
+With running in particular, it’s important to realize that the activity consists of distinct weight bearing phases, including: foot strike, stance, and push-off.
 Therefore, all three of these areas need to be included in your warm-up to properly prepare the body.

 Where I think runners typically go wrong is by neglecting plyometric movements to bridge the gap from stretching and mobility to the activity of running.
-Running places 2-4 times bodyweight on the muscles and joints due to it’s repetitive bound and land action.
-Therefore, we can’t expect to be prepared for running without some type of jumping and landing to prepare the body for this added stress.
+Research shows that running places anywhere from 2-6 times bodyweight on the muscles and joints due to it’s repetitive bound and land action.
+Therefore, we can’t expect to be ready for running without some type of jumping and landing to prepare the body for this degree of loading.

 When adding plyometrics into your program, it’s important to start simple and learn the basics of shock absorption before creating power.
 Shock absorption is important for runners to properly distribute the impact of each ground contact and increase the load bearing capacity of the bones, joints, and muscles.
 This can be done with exercises, such as the vertical jump & stick, and single leg vertical jump & stick.